Inclusive Recreation program

 RTH 250 Introduction to Recreational Therapy The course introduces the history, service models, theory/philosophy, social implications, and potentials of recreational therapy practice.
 Basic skills of a recreational therapist are described and practiced.
 The need for, use of, and employment opportunities in recreational therapy are examined.
 Prerequisite: REC 150 or taken concurrently.
 Offered Fall, Spring.

 REC 325 Leisure in a Diverse Society This course explores the increasingly diversified nature of society and its impact on individuals' experiences of leisure.
-A focus will be placed on the experiences of members of minority populations including issues related to race, gender, sexual orientation, gender identity, religion, social status, age, and disability.
-Students will be introduced to factors that influence the experience of leisure and leisure service delivery.
-Prerequisite: REC major/minor, inclusive recreation minor, or social justice minor.
+A focus is placed on the experiences of members of minority populations including issues related to race, gender, sexual orientation, gender identity, religion, social status, age, and disability.
+Students are introduced to factors that influence the experience of leisure and leisure service delivery.
 Offered Spring.

 RTH 414 Recreational Therapy and Adaptive Sports This course introduces recreational therapists' use of adaptive sports, recreation, and leisure activities for individuals with disabilities to meet treatment goals and improve quality of life.
 Emphasis is given to the history and rules of a variety of sports, and possible settings where these take place.
 The examination of each sport includes a focus on its connection to the recreational therapy profession and professional processes used in the field.
 Hands on experience with a variety of sports are included.
 This course is taught largely at an undergraduate level.
 Graduate students will have additional course requirements/expectations.
 Prerequisite: RTH 319, RTH 352, RTH 376; RTH major; junior standing.
 Offered Occasionally.